melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 randomly chosen 500 by 500 m grid cells within and outside MPAs.
 Prior to 2017, all fish were measured for length and released or descended to depth;
 since then, some have been retained for biological collections including otoliths and fin clips.
-This is the only long term fisheries-independent data series that spans the entire California coast (although coastwide coverage is limited to recent years) and provides relative abundance and demographic data on fish stocks within California's network of MPAs.
+This is the only longterm fisheries-independent data series that spans the entire California coast (although coastwide coverage is limited to recent years) and provides relative abundance and demographic data on fish stocks within California's network of MPAs.